-Quantitative metric
+Quantitative metric <Not Applicable>

-Target (number)
+Target (number) <Not Applicable>

-Target (%)
+Target (%) 100

-% of target achieved
+% of target achieved 100

 Sustainable tobacco production is key for PMI and the company has set goals and developed strategic plans to reduce greenhouse gas emissions from tobacco curing as well as to tackle the risk of deforestation.
-The 3 strategic initiatives are: • Reduce fuel consumption rate via curing efficiency improvement and curing barn optimization programs; • Move from unsustainable to sustainable curing fuel sources; • Encourage fuel switching to less polluting fuels and the use of biomass as an alternative to unsustainable wood fuels or fossil fuels where appropriate.
+The 3 strategic initiatives are: • Reduce fuel consumption rate via curing efficiency improvement and curing barn optimization programs; • Move from unsustainable to sustainable curing fuel sources; • Encourage fuel switching to less polluting fuels and the use of biomass as an alternative to unsustainable for fossil fuels where appropriate.
 Following the deforestation risk assessment and identified risks and opportunities PMI has adopted a Global Roadmap for sustainable firewood, which includes the following three global targets: 1.
 No Old Growth Forest cut 2.
 Renewable sources/Self-sufficient firewood 3.
 Full traceability.
-The global roadmap for sustainable firewood provides a timeline for the achievement of the three targets above, the set timeline for their achievement is until 2020.
+The global roadmap for sustainable firewood provides a timeline for the achievement of the three targets above, the set timeline for their achievement is until 2020 as the first cycle and will continue to be implement beyond 2020.
 PMI has been implementing a harmonized and verifiable Monitoring Framework for Sustainable Leaf Curing Fuel (referred to as MF) to monitor the progress towards its global targets.
 The MF is composed of four principles, and Principle 2 "Be Sustainable" focuses on sustainability and traceability of the fuel source and is represented by 5 indicators.
-The purpose is to ensure that all origins switch to fuels of a demonstrated sustainable source such as biomass from waste agricultural residues or wood fuel from sources which are proven to be sustainably managed (in accordance with the PMI defined criteria of sustainable wood fuel).
+The purpose is to ensure that all origins switch to fuels of a demonstrated sustainable criteria of sustainable wood fuel).
 PMI is supporting and engaging in capacity building activities with tobacco leaf suppliers to ensure they are able to comply with the MF by 2020 and beyond.
 Through the annual third-party verification process, which includes on-site visits, we ensure the progress against our target of full compliance by 2020 with the MF in the high-risk countries from where we source tobacco is on track and properly being reported, out of which the compliance on the 5 indicators of Principle 2 are assessed.
+As

-Target reference number
+Target reference number Target 3

-Target 3